2018 BWF World Junior Championships – Teams event

 The teams event of the 2018 BWF World Junior Championships was held on 5–10 November 2018.
-The event also known as the 2018 Suhandinata Cup.
+The event was also known as the 2018 Suhandinata Cup.
 China was the champion of the last edition held in Yogyakarta, Indonesia, and also 12-time defending champion in this event.

 41 countries representing all five continental federations competed in this event.
 The group draw was done at the BWF Head Office, Kuala Lumpur, on 26 September.
 China were drawn with Australia and Germany in group A1.
 Canada as the host were drawn with Malaysia, Ukraine, Poland and Sweden in group B. Algeria and Dominican Republic withdrew before the start of the championships.